ibm-cloud-docs/vpc/vsi_is_create_instance.md

    - `PLACEMENT_GROUP_ID` is _r134-a812ff17-cac5-4e20-8d2b-95b587be6637
    - `METADATA-SERVICE` is set to `true` to enable it.
 By default, it is disabled and set to `false`.

-   For this example, you see a response that is silimar the following example.
+   For this example, you see a response that is similar to the following example.

-   The following response varies depending on what optional values that you use.
+   The following response varies depending on the optional values that you use.
    {: note}

    ```sh